cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- primary key can be `HASH` or `RANGE + HASH`
 	- eventually consistent read (default)
 	- option to use Strongly Consistent Reads (more RCU - might increase latency)
-	- `ProjectExpression` can be specified to retreieve only certain attributes
+	- `ProjectExpression` can be specified to retrieve only certain attributes
 - `Query`
 	- returns items based on:
 		- `KeyConditionExpression`